JeroenDMulder/jeroendmulder.github.io/content/publication/mulder-three-2021/index.md

 # Publication name
 publication: '*Structural Equation Modeling: A Multidisciplinary Journal, 28*(4)'

+summary: 'A didactical introduction to the random intercept cross-lagged panel model and three popular extensions thereof.
+It includes fully annotated R code and Mplus syntax in the online supplementary materials.'

 abstract: 'The random intercept cross-lagged panel model (RI-CLPM) is rapidly gaining popularity in psychology and related fields as a structural equation modeling (SEM) approach to longitudinal data.
 It decomposes observed scores into within-unit dynamics and stable, between-unit differences.
 This paper discusses three extensions of the RI-CLPM that researchers may be interested in, but are unsure of how to accomplish: (a) including stable, person-level characteristics as predictors and/or outcomes; (b) specifying a multiple-group version; and (c) including multiple indicators.
 For each extension, we discuss which models need to be run in order to investigate underlying assumptions, and we demonstrate the various modeling options using a motivating example.
 We provide fully annotated code for the R package lavaan, and Mplus on an accompanying website.'

 links: